srenner/CANgrow/README.md

 ## AI Usage

-- Claude Sonnet 4.5 was used to generate documentation in the [doc/ai_generated](doc/ai_generated) folder
+- Claude Sonnet 4.5
+  - Documentation in the [doc/ai_generated](doc/ai_generated) folder
-- Claude Sonnet 4.5 was used to generate 3D print designs in the [3dprint/ai_generated](3dprint/ai_generated/) folder
+  - 3D print designs in the [3dprint/ai_generated](3dprint/ai_generated/) folder
-- Claude Sonnet 4.5 was used to design the card component for the Vuejs app
+  - "Card" component css for the Vuejs app
 - Additional use of AI will be listed here